LukeGarnham/Stumps-and-Studs-MS4/README.md

  - [**Access To Pages**](#access-to-pages): Can users access pages they're supposed to and prevented from accessing pages they're not supposed to access depending on whether they are signed in or not.
  - [**Test User Stories**](#test-user-stories): Test each of my user stories i.e. does my finished project enable users to achieve what I set out for them to achieve?
  - [**Forms**](#forms): Do forms behave as desired?
 Is data validated before being passed to the database?
 Is defensive design sufficient?
  - [**Checkout Form**](#checkout-form): Does this behave as expected?
-Is there a way to bipass the checkout to complete an order?
+Is there a way to bypass the checkout to complete an order?
 Are orders successfully created if the checkout process is interrupted?
- - [**Login & Logout**](#login-&-logout):  Can users log in and out of their account?
+ - [**Login And Logout**](#login-and-logout):  Can users log in and out of their account?
 Can users register for a new account?
 Can users retrieve their forgotten passwords and change existing passwords?
 Does AllAuth manage the entire account handling as expected/desired?
  - [**Responsive Design**](#responsive-design):  Does each page function well on all screen sizes?
-Are layouts adjusted according to maintain strong UX design across all screen sizes?
+Are layouts adjusted accordingly to maintain strong UX design across all screen sizes?
  - [**Valid Code**](#valid-code): I will run my code through validators to check for any issues.
  - [**Google Lighthouse Tool**](#google-lighthouse-tool): I will use the Google Lighthouse tool to check for any improvements that can be made.

 All tests will be conducted on the deployed version of the website hosted by Heroku rather than within the GitHub environment.
 This is because the final deployed site is what users will see and so it is important to ensure the behaviour of this is as desired.

 I will attempt to test each section using an 'Aim, Methodology, Result' process.
 I will explain what my aim is, how I am testing it and the results I get so that others can perform the same test and can expect to receive the same results.
-I will detail any bugs I discover and explain corrective action taken or reasons why the bug has not been fixed.
+I will detail any bugs I discover and explain corrective action taken in the [**Bugs Encountered During Testing**](#bugs-encountered-during-testing) section below this one.

 #### Links

 Aim:  I will test all links on each page throughout my website to ensure they all work and direct users to the correct page.
 I also need to ensure that links which direct users to external websites open in a new window.

 Methodology:  I will test the links in the header and footer since these are inherited by every page from the base.html file.
 In the header, I will test the links on small-medium screen sizes and +large screen sizes and also as a logged in user and non-logged in user since the header links will change depending on the screen size and logged in status.
-The toasts only have one link; the success toast has a link to the basket page which I will test.
+The toasts only have one link; the success and info toasts have a link to the basket page which I will test.
 I will then test the links on the body of each page to ensure they all work as expected.

 Results:

  - **Header**:  All links work correctly across the various screen sizes and whether users are logged in or not.
  - **Footer**:  All links work correctly.
 The social media links correctly open in a new window.
- - **Toasts**:  The link in the success toast correctly directs users to the basket page.
+ - **Toasts**:  The link in the success and info toasts correctly directs users to the basket page.
  - **Home**:  There are 4 links, one on each carousel which open the Products page but with various filters applied.
 All work correctly.
  - **Products**: I first tested the Sort By button where I discovered a bug which I was able to resolve.
 I have explained this in the [Bugs Encountered During Testing](#sort-by-on-the-products-page) section below.
 Each product is a link to it's Product Details page and they work correctly.
- - **Product Details**:  All links work as expected.
+ - **Product Details**:  Clicking on the product image opens the image in a new window.
+All links work as expected.
  - **Basket**:  The buttons to update quantities or remove items from the basket work as expected.
 The links to the Checkout and Product page both work.
 Each product image and product name are also links, both directing users back the Product Details page - they both work correctly.
  - **Checkout**:  The tabs on the checkout form and the next buttons are disabled unless there is a value in each required form field in that fieldset.
 These all work as expected.
-One thing to note is that the Complete Order button is disabled until the required card details for has a value - the button is enabled as soon as any value is entered into the card details field.
-Stripe handles the validation of the card details, the enabling of the Complete Order button is only dependent on a value being entered and not whether the value entered is valid.
+One thing to note is that the Complete Order button is disabled until the required card details field has a value - the button is enabled as soon as any value is entered into the card details field.
+Stripe handles the validation of the card details, the initial enabling of the Complete Order button is only dependent on a value being entered and not whether the value entered is valid.
+There are some further validation rules applied by Stripe which I will cover specifically below.
  - **Checkout Success**:  There are two links on this page but only one is visible depending on whether the user has reached the page having completed the checkout form (process) or if they're viewing a previous order from the Account page.
 If they've completed the checkout process, the button will be to direct them back to the Products page - this works correctly.
 If they are viewing a historic order, the button returns them back to their Account page - this link works correctly too.
  - **Account**:  The Update button successfully saves the default delivery information field.
 The Change Password form correctly directs users to an AllAuth template to change their password.
 In the order history section, the order number is a link which takes users to the Checkout Success - this works correctly.
  - **Contact Us**:  The Send Message button successfully submits the contact form.
 The email address link has the correct href so that a blank email is opened in the default email application (e.g. Outlook).
 Similarly, the phone number link opens a phone call in the devices default application.